 Students will examine funding sources and types of grants and other assistance for libraries and information centers, including museums and archives.
 Students will learn to research funding opportunities, design programs, write funding proposals, and administer grants projects.
-It is strongly recommended that students take EN 114 along with this class.
-Pre: LS 205.
+Pre: EN 112, LS 102, CS 100.
 (3 credits lec).
 (The course may be offered by distance or in the classroom).